 The example is for an ES 2.1 cluster.
 See GitHub for examples that work with other versions.

 Some additional configuration steps might be required, such as adding the Shield JAR to your classpath.
-To learn more, see Configuring the Transport Client to work with a Secured Cluster (X-Pack) and Configuring the Transport Client to work with Shield.
+To learn more, see Configuring the Transport Client to work with a secured cluster and Configuring the Transport Client to work with Shield.

 Transport client support for Elasticsearch 6.x was added in version 6.2.4 and later ported back to make it available to newly created Elasticsearch 6.1 and 6.0 clusters.
 If you have an existing version 6.0 or 6.1 cluster without transport client support, you can use the transport client by upgrading your cluster to version 6.2.4 first.